 The Company believes the amounts earned by the Company or charged to the Company under each of the foregoing arrangements are fair and reasonable.
 Although the commission rate paid on the title insurance premiums written by the FIS title agencies was set without negotiation, the Company believes the commissions earned are consistent with the average rate that would be available to a third party title agent given the amount and the geographic distribution of the business produced and the low risk of loss profile of the business placed.
 In connection with the title plant management and maintenance services provided by FIS, the Company believe that the fees charged to the Company by FIS are at approximately the same rates that FIS and other similar vendors charge unaffiliated title insurers.
 The IT infrastructure support and data center management services provided to the Company by FIS is priced within the range of prices that FIS offers to its unaffiliated third party customers for the same types of services.
-However, the amounts the Company earned or were charged under these arrangements were not negotiated at arm's-length, and may not represent the terms that the Company might have obtained from an unrelated third party.
+However, the amounts the

+Company earned or were charged under these arrangements were not negotiated at arm's-length, and may not represent the terms that the Company might have obtained from an unrelated third party.
-As of December 31

-Amounts Due from FNF are as follows: 2004 2003
+Amounts Due from FNF are as follows:

-Amounts Due nom 114 die ds follows.
+As of December 3 31

+200 4 2 2003

 (In millions)

 Notes receivable from FNF \$ 22.8 \$ 26.6

 Taxes due from FNF 63.6 44.1